District Decision-Making Process

 Purpose: Address these questions when making a change to a practice or program.

-- Does this decision align with the district’s five-year compass plan?
+- Does this decision align with the district’s five-year strategic plan?

 - Whom does the decision affect both positively and negatively?
 Consider how to reduce disparities and unintended consequences.

 - Are those affected by the decision included in the process?